Table of Contents

 Before Calling Heating Cooling Repair Service - Checklist – The following is a list of things you need to check before calling for heating and cooling service.
 Many people simply pick up the phone and call for service.
-When the technician arrives and finds something simple you have the sinking feeling like you could of checked it and fixed it yourself.
+When the technician arrives and finds something simple you have the sinking feeling like you could have checked it and fixed it yourself.

 Please read the last paragraph concerning these checks and how far you should go in trying to repair your own HVAC system.
-Your checks should measured and limited to this list.
+Your checks should be measured and limited to this list.

 Before Calling Heating Cooling Repair Service - Checklist:

 Checklist before calling HVAC service

 1) Check selections on the thermostat.
 Ensure that it is set to the desired settings.
 Believe it or not, I have been on service calls where someone claimed their air conditioner or heating system was not working only to find they did not have the correct setting on the thermostat.
 Some people did not have the selector switch set to heating or cooling or they did not have the correct set point set for the desired temperature.

 Always double check the thermostat settings to make sure you set it correctly and that the heating or cooling selector switch is set properly.
 If the thermostat has no display see our No Display Thermostat article for troubleshooting.
 It happens more than you think so double check the thermostat.

 Clean Filters | Before Calling Heating Cooling Repair Service

 2) Always make sure you have a clean air filter.
 Yes, I have been on many service calls where the only problem was a dirty filter in the system.
 Once the dirty filter was changed the system operated normally.
 Keep those filters clean and free of debris and dirt.